rohitrnath/Monocular-Depth-Estimation-and-Segmentation/README.md

 ### Use *Depthwise Convolution* for a light-weight model

-​								As because I'm from embedded systems domain, I'm always conscious about memory and cpu optimisation.
-So I was thinking of designing a model with less params also it should be efficient to do the job.
 In the world of CNN, while thinking of light-weight model, the first option comes to our mind will be MobileNet.
 In mobilenet use of depthwise convolution  blocks makes it lighter.
 So I decided to use ***depthwise convolutions in my architecture.***

 ```python
 #Depthwise convolution in pytorch